Lyr3x/hass-Duet3D/README.md

 This is a work in progress.
 Entities are created properly and values can be read from the `/machine/status` endpoint of your Duet board.
 The integration is meant to use with RRF 3.4.5 and onwards and is also compatible with the SBC mode.

 # Known Issues
-* Config flow not yet working -> Please use the `yaml` configuration
+* Printing binary sensor not working
-* Printing sensor not working -> Will be fixed soon
+* Entities are not attached to a Device

 ## Installation